-According to Roland Orzabel, he wrote the song in his front room using a small synthesizer and a drum machine.
+According to Roland Orzabel, he wrote "Shout" in his front room using a small synthesizer and a drum machine.
 He played the track (which was only the chorus at the time and had a slower tempo) to keyboardist Ian Stanley and producer Chris Hughes, who convinced Orzabel that this would become a global hit, which indeed it did, of course, reaching #1 on thirteen different charts.

 The song was the band's eighth single release and the second single from the Songs from the Big Chair album.
 No less than 15 versions of the song have been released by the band which includes dub and cappella versions, U.S. mixes etc.